 MIGRAINES AND MUSIC

-With all these triggers, it's easy to come to the conclusion that playing an instrument will also cause the migraine to worsen.
+With all these triggers, it's easy to come to the conclusion that playing a musical instrument will also cause the migraine to worsen.
 When you're playing a 10-page long piece of music with few places to rest, it starts to increase your heart rate.
 This in turn causes the pounding.
 When you're practicing the same piece for a recital 3 hours a day, the pain can be considerably difficult to manage.
 It got to a point where I had to limit my practice and request a midday time for recitals as I knew that would be when my head was at its calmest.

 I went to university wanting to become a performer, perhaps a session musician.
-This would have required hours and hours of practice a day, however, for the rest of my career.
+This would have required hours and hours of music practice a day, however, for the rest of my career.
 Throughout my four years of undergraduate degree, with the amount of practising and performing I did, I discovered just how unrealistic this would be, due to the amount of damage it would cause to my health, both physical and mental.

-It's not all doom and gloom though as it lead to my discovery of a love for composition and music theory.
-Teaching allows for a varied pace in playing instruments and working for myself means I'm able to give myself as many breaks as my head needs.
+It's not all doom and gloom though as it lead to my discovery of a love for music composition and music theory.
+Teaching music allows for a varied pace in playing instruments and working for myself means I'm able to give myself as many breaks as my head needs.

 ALL IN YOUR HEAD After reading all this, some of you might be feeling sceptical of just how bad this is, thinking that it's all in my head and that's fine, I've doubted myself a number of times of the years and have had doctors question it when they've not been able to find an answer.
 I know it's real though because I've talked about it to so many people over the years.